-Table 12-6 shows the cross platform deployment scenario where the destination format is multibyte PDF created using PDF font subsetting.
+Table 12-7 shows the cross-platform deployment scenario where the destination format is Unicode PDF created using PDF font subsetting.
 For more information on PDF font features, refer to Chapter 11, "Using PDF in Oracle Reports".

 |Development Platform||Deployment Platform||Destination Format|

-This section discusses designing and deploying a report for multibyte PDF output in the following subsections:
+This section discusses designing and deploying a report for Unicode PDF output in the following subsections:

 To prepare your report before you deploy it on a UNIX platform:

-Create a new report with a TrueType multibyte font.
-For example, Simplified Arabic font with the
+Create a new report using a Unicode font.
+For example, Arial Unicode MS font.

 Use only those fonts in your report that: